helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I have never been afraid to stand up to the leadership on issues where we disagree.</h3 quote>
+<h3 quote align='center'>Age should not have its face lifted, but it should rather teach the world to admire wrinkles as the etchings of experience and the firm line of character.</h3 quote>

 ---